vienna-rb/vienna-rb.github.com/source/_posts/2014-09-05-vienna-dot-rb-number-16-recap.markdown

     project later
   - The above holds true for code that you haven't touched for a few weeks for yourself.
   - As programming is easy and programming well is hard, testing well is sometimes even harder.
-  - Therefor, it has to be practised a lot.
+  - Therefore, it has to be practised a lot.
   - The mentee also needs to know that no number of tests can cover all bases.
 If there is a test missing, you write it when necessary.
   - Practising gives you the confidence to know what to test when and how - and when to stop